Australia - Country Commercial Guide

 Overview

-Australia has a deep and diverse collaborative relationship with the U.S. in the field of defense and security and it is attested to by a mix of agreements, some of which involve other countries, including ANZUS (Australia, New Zealand and US), the Australia-U.S. Treaty on Defence Trade Cooperation, the Five Eyes intelligence partnership (Australia, NZ, Canada, UK, and US) and the Quad (Australia, US, Japan and India).
-These agreements reflect an uninterrupted allied relationship strecthing back to 1918.
-The appearance of the Quad and more recently AUKUS is explicitly about ensuring a free, open, and inclusive Indo-Pacific and implicitly in response to increased assertiveness in the region by China which is seen to place the prevailing international order at risk.
+Australia has a deep and diverse collaborative relationship with the U.S. in the field of defense and security and it is attested to by a mix of agreements, some of which involve other countries, including ANZUS (Australia, New Zealand and US), the Australia-U.S. Treaty on Defence Trade Cooperation, the Five Eyes intelligence partnership (Australia, NZ, Canada, UK, and US), the Quad (Australia, US, Japan and India) and most recently AUKUS (Australia, the U.K. and the U.S.) These agreements reflect an uninterrupted allied relationship stretching back to 1918.
+The appearance of the Quad and AUKUS is explicitly about ensuring a free, open, and inclusive Indo-Pacific through international engagement and technology enhancement; and is implicitly in response to increased assertiveness in the region by the People’s Republic of China (PRC), which challenges the prevailing international order.

 The Australia-UK-US (AUKUS) agreement was announced on September 15, 2021.
 The nuclear-powered submarine element captured the most media attention at the time as neither the U.S. nor the U.K. had shared nuclear submarine technologies with any other country since they entered the U.S.-U.K. nuclear partnership in 1958.
 However AUKUS is more accurately described as both a trilateral technology accelator whose scope includes nuclear-powered submarines but also explicitly includes cyber capabilities, artificial intelligence, quantum technologies and other undersea technologies other than the submarines.

-Australia is a major defense market for the United States and is pursuing a multi-streamed defense acquisition policy including substantially increased total expenditure (target was 2% of GDP per annum but this connection has been downplayed as the investment in defense acquisitions has grown); acquisition of nuclear-powered submarines, incorporating interoperability with the U.S. military; skills transfer and in-country R&D, assembly and manufacture as part of a development plan to grow the Australian defense industry; re-establishing a naval shipbuilding industry; and pursuit of international sales from Australian-produced defense systems.
+Australia is a major defense market for the United States and is pursuing a multi-streamed defense acquisition policy including substantially increased total expenditure; acquisition of nuclear-powered submarines, incorporating interoperability with the U.S. military; skills transfer and in-country R&D, assembly and manufacture as part of a development plan to grow the Australian defense industry; re-establishing a naval shipbuilding industry; and pursuit of international sales from Australian-produced defense systems.

 Annual total defense expenditure is of the order of US$25–30 billion and defense acquisition and sustainment is a large part of this figure.
 Australia’s already substantial defense purchases were strengthened in March 2016 by the release of the Defence White Paper which detailed a US$145 billion defense acquisition plan for the decade to FY 2025-26.
 More recently, Australia’s defense acquisition planning has been further strengthened by the 2020 Defence Strategic Update which details a ten-year US$190 billion defense acquisition plan ending FY 2029-30.
-It is anticipated that the new Australian Government elected in May 2022 will maintain a strong focus on defense spending and the close relationship with the U.S. although there may be variations at the specific program level.
+Following the election of a new Australian Government in May 2022, a Defence Strategic Review (DSR) was implemented to re-examine Australia’s defense priorities and consequential future defense acquisitions.
+A highly-summarised version of the DSR https://www.defence.gov.au/about/reviews-inquiries/defence-strategic-review was publicly released in April 2023.

 Note also that there is a particularly strong American Chamber of Commerce in Australia (AmCham) with offices across the country, including its most recent addition in Canberra.